-The keywords you must add to specify the highlighting (in the previous example, ruby) are called "lexers."
+The keywords you must add to specify the highlighting are called "lexers."
 You can search for "pygments lexers" or go directly to Available lexers (http://pygments.org/docs/lexers/) to see what values you can use.
 Here are some common ones I use:

 - js

 - html

 - css

-- json
+- · json

 - php

 - java

 - cpp

 - dotnet

 - xml

-- · http
+- http